KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_anisotropy/README.md

 ## Implementation

 While uniform and textured anisotropy are multiplied, uniform and textured direction defintions are mutual exclusive and the latter overrides the former.
-(While it is surely possible to add both directions in terms of their complex argument, the computional overhead may not justify the additional editorial convenience).
+(While it is surely possible to add both directions in terms of their complex argument, the computional overhead may not justify the additional editorial convenience.)

 ```glsl
 float anisotropy = u_Anisotropy;